-Add all of the ingredients except for your additional toppings to the slow cooker.
+Add all ingredients except your additional toppings to the slow cooker.
 Stir well and cover.

 Step 3 - Cook

 Cook on low for approximately 7 hours.
-Adjust time to your personal slow cooker if it cooks cooler or hotter.
+Adjust the time to your slow cooker if it cooks cooler or hotter.

 - You can use fresh or frozen blueberries.
 Dried blueberries also work, but decrease the amount to 1 cup.